networked-aframe/naf-janus-adapter/janus-deployment.md

 For Scaleway, you need to open 443 TCP and have a stateful security group for the rtp port range to work.

 Add a DNS A record preprod.example.com to your public ip.
+Of course modify preprod.example.com by a subdomain you own and replace it by your subdomain in the instructions and config files.

 ## Verify janus is starting